-Through Advisory Services, ULI works directly with local governments, private developers, community development corporations, and other organizations facing challenge land use, development, and real estate issues.
+Through Advisory Services, ULI works directly with local governments, private developers, community development corporations, and other organizations facing challenging land use, development, and real estate issues.

 Drawing on our diverse membership – including developers, planners, financiers, market analysts, designers, economists, architects, and public officials – we provide exclusive, practical, and objective perspectives to help you meet your goals.